An additive application of the resonance method: The link to Kronecker's theorem

 having complex coefficients $f(n)$.
 The origins of it can be traced back to Bohr and Jessen's proof \cite{Bohr1932} of Kronecker's approximation theorem. \begin{thm*}[Kronecker's theorem] Let $\lambda_1,\dots,\lambda_N$ be real numbers linearly independent over $\mathbb{Q}$.
 For any real numbers $\alpha_1,\dots,\alpha_N$ and $\varepsilon>0$, there is $x_0\in\mathbb{R}$, such that\footnote{Here $\norm{x}$ denotes the distance of $x$ from the nearest integer.}

 \end{thm*} Bohr and Jessen considered the polynomial

-and showed that $\max_{x\in\mathbb{R}}\Re(F(x))= N+1$, which implies the theorem.
-It is clear that the maximum is less than or equal to $N+1$ but to obtain the equality they employed the positive trigonometric polynomial
+and showed that $\sup_{x\in\mathbb{R}}\Re(F(x))= N+1$, which implies the theorem.
+It is clear that the supremum is less than or equal to $N+1$ but to obtain the equality they employed the positive trigonometric polynomial